Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Cereal/15 - Source Code.md

 ![[Pasted image 20210605212657.png]]

-We can use the token in the repository's old commits to craft a JWT token
+We can use the token in the repository's old commits to craft a JWT token.

-### .NET
+### Using .NET

-I made an attempt to generate a JW with C# code, looking at these links for reference:
+I made an attempt to generate a JWT with C# code, looking at these links for reference:
 - https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/main-and-command-args/
 - https://stackoverflow.com/questions/20392243/run-c-sharp-code-on-linux-terminal
 - https://stackoverflow.com/questions/18677837/decoding-and-verifying-jwt-token-using-system-identitymodel-tokens-jwt